 8 tips to get a great night's sleep

-With deadlines approaching and the clocks going back, it can feel hard to get a proper nights rest.
-Regular sleep is important for our mental health and daily functioning, so we have put together our top tips for a good night sleep that will hopefully help you catch some z’s.
-Happy dreaming!
+Regular sleep is important for our mental health and daily functioning, so I have put together my top tips for a good night’s sleep that will hopefully help you catch some z’s.
+Happy dreaming! 😴

 Using your phone before bed may not seem like a big deal, but devices affect your sleep more than you realise.
 The blue light from your device screen suppresses melatonin production (the hormone that helps you sleep) so you should ideally avoid any stimulation 1 to 2 hours before you sleep.